 The dissertation prospectus elaborates a student's dissertation topic and explains the research the student plans to undertake.
 It should clearly state the research question, situate this question in a review of relevant literature, and describe the methods that will be used to answer the question.
 The prospectus should also provide a tentative timeline for completing the project.
-It should be no longer than 15 to 20 pages, including references.
-If the proposed research involves data collection with human subjects, the student must also seek approval from the Brandeis Committee for Protection of Human Subjects (BCPHS) by the date of the scheduled defense.
+It should be approximately 20 pages, including references.
+If the proposed research involves data collection with human subjects, the student must also seek approval from the Brandeis Human Research Protection Program by the date of the scheduled defense.
 Examples of dissertation proposals are available on the shared Graduate Student Latte site.

 When the Committee determines that the proposal is ready, a dissertation prospectus defense is scheduled.
 The defense is open to the public and must be announced at least two weeks in advance within the Sociology Department, by which point the student must post a copy of the prospectus on the section of the shared Latte site titled, Dissertation Prospectus for Defense.
-The proposal defense meeting typically begins with the student giving a short (10 minute) presentation on his or her work before answering questions from the faculty.
+The proposal defense meeting typically begins with the student giving a short (10 minute) presentation on the student's work before answering questions from the faculty.
 After the defense, the Dissertation Prospectus Committee meets in private to decide on one of three grades - No Pass, Conditional Pass (meaning that specified further work is needed), or Pass.
 This grade will be noted on the Dissertation Prospectus Defense Report (available on the shared Latte site), which must be signed by all Committee members and deposited with the department Graduate Administrator.
 After a student's prospectus has been passed, a completed PhD Degree Audit Checklist Update Form must be submitted to the Registrar.
 At this point, the student has advanced to candidacy.